 Beware of Divisive Men

 17 Now I urge you, brothers: Keep your eye on those who create divisions and obstacles6 contrary to the teaching you received7—and turn away from them.
 18 For such men are not serving our Lord Christ, but their own belly; and by smooth talk and flattering speech they deceive the hearts of the unsuspecting.
-19 For the report of your obedience has reached everyone, for which reason I rejoice over you.
+19 For the report of your obedience has reached one and all, so that I rejoice over you.
 Nevertheless, I want you to be wise in what is good, and innocent in what is evil.
 20 And the God of peace will soon crush Satan beneath your feet.
 The grace of our Lord Jesus Christ be with you.
 Amen.

 Greetings from Paul’s Colleagues

-25 Now to him who is able to establish you by conforming you to10 my gospel and the proclamation of Jesus Christ—by conforming you to the revelation of the mystery kept secret for long ages past, 26 but now made manifest, and, in accordance with the command of the everlasting God, made known through the prophetic scriptures to all nations for obedience to the faith11— 27 to the only wise God, through Jesus Christ, be the glory forever.
+25 Now to him who is able to establish you by conforming you to10 my gospel and the proclamation of Jesus Christ—that is, by conforming you to the revelation of the mystery that was kept secret for long ages past, 26 but now is made manifest, and, in accordance with the command of the everlasting God, is made known through the prophetic scriptures to all nations for obedience to the faith11— 27 to the only wise God, through Jesus Christ, be the glory forever.
 Amen!

 - Lit. first fruits

 - Lit. for the obedience of faith